TinoDaSilva/AnimalHide/README.md

 ## Animal Data

-The application displays information about various endangered animals including:
+The application displays information about various animal hides with the price of the hide and the business that offers the hide.
-- African Elephant
-- Bengal Tiger
-- Giant Panda
-- Blue Whale
-- Snow Leopard

 Each animal entry includes habitat, population, conservation status, description, and main threats.